- Carnegie Mellon University, MPM with High Distinction, Public Management, 1984

 - Barnard College, Columbia University, BA, magna cum laude, Art History, 1975

-An accomplished museum executive, Ellen M. Rosenthal served most recently as President and CEO of Conner Prairie, a living history museum in Fishers, IN, retiring in 2016.
-Over the course of 12 years, she transformed the museum — reshaping the mission, programming, staff culture, marketing strategy, finances, and fundraising.
-What had been a traditional living-history museum became a successful, immersive and interactive learning destination deeply engaged with surrounding communities.
+Ellen retired in 2016 after 12 years as President and CEO of Conner Prairie, a living history museum in Fishers, IN.
+There she transformed the museum at all levels — applying a strategic positioning approach and focus on family learning.
+What had been a traditional living-history museum became an industry leader as a successful, immersive and interactive destination.

-Under Ellen’s leadership, Conner Prairie’s dramatic increases in attendance and membership, the result of innovative programming and targeted market strategy, drew national attention; most history museums across America have seen decades long declines.
-Conner Prairie received the nation’s highest honor for museums, the Institute of Museum and Library Services’ National Medal, and became Indiana’s first Smithsonian Affiliate.
+Under Ellen’s leadership, Conner Prairie received the nation’s highest honor for museums, the Institute of Museum and Library Services’ National Medal, and became Indiana’s first Smithsonian Affiliate.
 From a field of 18,000 museums, the authors of the book Magnetic: The Art and Science of Engagement (2013) featured Conner Prairie as one of six case studies of museums demonstrating prolonged business success and “tangible cultural and civic value.”
 In 2012, the National Science Foundation (NSF) awarded $2.3 million to Conner Prairie to develop, mount and test an exhibit blending hands-on science and history: NSF’s largest grant to a history museum to date.

-Prior to Conner Prairie, Ellen held positions at American History Workshop (museum consultant firm), Boston, MA, John Heinz Pittsburgh Regional History Center, Pittsburgh, PA, Frick Art and Historical Center, Pittsburgh, PA, and the Minnesota Historical Society, St. Paul, MN.
+Prior to Conner Prairie, Ellen held positions of increasing responsibility at American History Workshop (museum consultant firm), Boston, MA, John Heinz Pittsburgh Regional History Center, Pittsburgh, PA, Frick Art and Historical Center, Pittsburgh, PA, and the Minnesota Historical Society, St. Paul, MN.